 Traditional Mexican Events in Cancun

 Mexicans are never ones to be shy at holding a party or drinking to celebrate something.
-Below are just a few of the most popular celebrations that are locally celebrated in Cancun.
+Below are just a few of the most popular Mexican events in Cancun that are celebrated annually.

-Mexican Independence Day in Cancun
+Independence Day in Cancun – 15/16 September

 The plan was that the Mexicans would rise up against the Spanish in a War of Independence that would begin on 2 October.
 However, their plans were uncovered by the Spanish early in September and a decision had to be made quickly, either abandon their plans or start the revolt early.